TruHearing Logo - mobile

 • Dryer/dehumidifier: If you’re going somewhere humid or near water, be sure to take your dryer or dehumidifier and use it nightly to fully dry out your hearing aids.

-Tips for Flying with Hearing Aids
+Tips for flying with hearing aids

 4. Wear your hearing aids during the flight.
-When the flight staff asks everyone to turn off electronic devices, this mandate does not apply to hearing aids.
+When the flight staff asks everyone to turn off electronic devices, this mandate doesn’t apply to hearing aids.
 In fact, wearing your hearing aids during the flight will make it easier to hear your travel companions as well as the flight staff and any on-board announcements.

-Tips for a Road Trip with Hearing Aids
+Tips for a road trip with hearing aids

-Road trips can be a great time to talk with your travel companions or relax as the scenery goes by, but the car also poses challenges for hearing aid wearers.
+Road trips can be a great time to chat with your travel companions or relax as the scenery goes by, but the car also poses challenges for hearing aid wearers.
 Here are some tips to help.

-2. Cut out distracting noise.
+• Cut out distracting noise.
 Although it’s fun to sing along with music or listen to a book or news while you drive, noise inside the car can prevent you from hearing noise outside the car.
 If you feel like your hearing is impaired by the sounds coming from the car speaker, turn it off.

 Contact us